dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 set all that up.

 Each table usually contains columns which are pre-defined [CLDF standards for the content](https://cldf.clld.org/v1.0/terms.html#id).
-For example, FormTables need to have the columns “ID”, “Form” and “Language_ID” and they in turn need to look a certain way.
+For example, FormTables need to have columns for the properties “id”, “form” and “Language_ID” and they in turn need to look a certain way.

 Tables can have more columns than the minimal requirement and can have